core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Secure Group Maintenance # {#chap-sec-group-maintenance}

-As part of group maintenance operations (see {{sec-group-maintenance}}), additional key management operations are required for an OSCORE group, depending on the security requirements of the application (see {{chap-security-considerations-sec-mode}}).
+As part of group maintenance operations (see {{sec-group-maintenance}}), additional key management operations are required for an OSCORE group, also depending on the security requirements of the application (see {{chap-security-considerations-sec-mode}}).
 Specifically:

 * Adding new members to a CoAP group or enabling new client-only endpoints to interact with that group require also that each of such members/endpoints join the corresponding OSCORE group.
 By doing so, they are securely provided with the necessary cryptographic material.

    In case backward security is needed, this also requires to first renew such material and distribute it to the current members/endpoints, before new ones are added and join the OSCORE group.
+This prevents the new group members to access secure group communications that occurred in the group before their joining.

-* In case forward security is needed, removing members from a CoAP group or stopping client-only endpoints from interacting with that group requires removing such members/endpoints from the corresponding OSCORE group.
-To this end, new cryptographic material is generated and securely distributed only to the remaining members/endpoints.
+* Removing members from a CoAP group or stopping client-only endpoints from interacting with that group requires removing such members/endpoints from the corresponding OSCORE group.
+To this end, new cryptographic material is generated and securely distributed only to the remaining members/endpoints, together with the list of removed members/endpoints.

    This ensures that only the members/endpoints intended to remain are able to continue participating in secure group communication, while the evicted ones are not able to.
+Also, it ensures that the members/endpoints intended to remain are able to confidently assert the group membership of other sender nodes, when receiving protected messages in the group (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).

 The key management operations mentioned above are entrusted to the Group Manager responsible for the OSCORE group {{I-D.ietf-core-oscore-groupcomm}}, and it is RECOMMENDED to perform them according to the approach described in {{I-D.ietf-ace-key-groupcomm-oscore}}.